 Things to check out along the way:

 In the late 19th Century, Wyatt and Virgil Earp laid down the law in Goldfield, a boom town famous for its rowdy red light district.
 The many saloons were an asset when the town caught on fire in 1905: as legend has it, firefighters ran out of water but were able to put out the flames with barrels of beer.
-Though the “Queen of the Mining Camps” is now on the registry of Nevada ghost towns, Goldfield actually has a population of 298 and several interesting establishments, including the supposedly haunted Goldfield Hotel and the Santa Fe Saloon, which advertises “the meanest bartender in the west.”
+Though the “Queen of the Mining Camps” is now on the registry of Nevada ghost towns (and a great place to try out a ghost hunting video camera), Goldfield actually has a population of 298 and several interesting establishments, including the supposedly haunted Goldfield Hotel and the Santa Fe Saloon, which advertises “the meanest bartender in the west.”

 Like nearby Goldfield, Tonapah adopts a regal title: “Queen of the Silver Camps.”
 The town is livelier than Goldfield and home to the beautifully-restored Mizpah Hotel, which was too pricey for my travel budget.
 This is how I ended up staying in a Clown-themed motel with an attached cemetery.